AlexJReid/blog/content/posts/bigtable-filtering/index.md

 You might wonder why another technology is now being discussed.
 It is my belief that a lot of the _thinking_ that goes into a data model design is somewhat portable, whether it be DynamoDB, Cloud Bigtable, Cassandra, HBase, or maybe even Redis.

 It is worth pointing out that unlike DynamoDB, Cloud Bigtable is a poor fit for small amounts of data.
 It has a [fairly high entry-level cost](https://cloud.google.com/bigtable/pricing#example-single-node) and optimizations that it can only perform at scale, making it overkill in many scenarios.
-That said, some of the modelling techniques presented here will apply to the larger volume and velocity scenarios where Cloud Bigtable excels.
+That said, some of the modelling techniques presented here will apply to the larger volume and velocity scenarios where Cloud Bigtable excel, such as multi-dimensional timeseries, ad-tech, analytics and financial use cases.

 First consider using DynamoDB, [Firestore](https://cloud.google.com/firestore), MySQL or one of the many alternatives. **However** ... if _comments as a service_ was your primary business offering, Cloud Bigtable could start to make more sense.